-Skeptics claim that the story of the flood has been adapted from the Babylonian Epic of Gilgamesh, but no conclusive proof has ever been given for that.
+Skeptics claim that the story of the flood was adapted from the Babylonian Epic of Gilgamesh, but no conclusive proof has ever been given for that.
 There are many stories in the Bible that have similarities with stories from other religions, legends, and myths.
-It is a fact that the Bible is regarded as a historical work, even by many liberal scholars, while the Epic of Gilgamesh is regarded as a legend.
+It is a fact that the Bible is regarded as a historical work, even by many liberal scholars, while the Epic of Gilgamesh is regarded as a mere legend.

-Jesus Himself testified to the reality of the global flood.
+Jesus Himself confirmed that and testified to the reality of the global flood.
 Accepting the testimony of Jesus Christ demands that the story of the Flood be taken as a literal event.
 The Lord Himself addressed the topic of the great Flood in Luke 17:26-30 and Matthew 24:39 when He drew the following parallel:

 “And as it came to pass in the days of Noah, even so shall it be also in the days of the Son of man.
 They ate, they drank, they married, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all.
 Likewise even as it came to pass in the days of Lot; they ate, they drank, they bought, they sold, they planted, they builded; but in the day that Lot went out from Sodom it rained fire and brimstone from heaven, and destroyed them all: after the same manner shall it be in the day that the Son of man is revealed.”